This article was updated on May 1st, 2023

 One concern would be a lesion within the brain that had led to the unusual vestibular symptoms seen.
 This could be anything from inflammation and blood clots (stroke) to a tumor that is affecting the neurons involved in coordinating the vestibular system.

-A specialist vet is usually required to investigate further so talk to your local vet about a referral if necessary.
+A specialist veterinarian is usually required to investigate further, so talk to your local veterinarian about a referral if necessary.

 The most common causes of non-regressing vestibular disease are:

 - Ischemic stroke: a blood clot in the brain cuts off blood supply to the nerves supplying the vestibular system.

 - Neoplasia: The growth of a tumor that puts pressure on and damages the nerves supplying the vestibular system.

 Some dogs that have a stroke will make a quick recovery, and their vestibular symptoms may subside within the first 1-2 weeks.
 However, if vestibular episodes keep recurring, then further investigations should be carried out.